Ira and Evelyn’s Marriage

 “Your mother makes it for him.”

-“No. But he’s got a paunch.
+“Not when we were younger.
+But he’s got a paunch.
 It’s not that bad, but it was never there before”

 Jeremy says nothing.